halfmanhalftaco/irixboot/README.md

 * [Vagrant](https://www.vagrantup.com/downloads.html)
 * IRIX Install disc images

-I am not sure what range of IRIX versions this will work with, or what SGI machines are compatible.
-Either in personal testing or via user reports the following (at minimum) should be compatible:
+I am not sure what range of IRIX versions this will work with or what SGI machines are compatible.
+Personal testing and user reports show the following (at minimum) should be compatible:

 * Hardware
 	* SGI Indigo